YinhuaChen-cloud/fast-pass/README.md

 A LLVM PASS used to mutate on C/C++ code

-The framework is provided by this video: https://www.youtube.com/watch?v=ar7cJl2aBuU&list=RDCMUCv2_41bSAa5Y_8BacJUZfjQ&start_radio=1
+I finish this LLVM PASS based on others' framework, this is a related video: https://www.youtube.com/watch?v=ar7cJl2aBuU&list=RDCMUCv2_41bSAa5Y_8BacJUZfjQ&start_radio=1

 ## How to compile